 About the Addressing Islamophobia in NL Project

 The Addressing Islamophobia in Newfoundland and Labrador Conference (September 22-23, 2018) is the culmination of an ongoing community engagement project to respond to Islamophobia, racisms and xenophobic discrimination.
-In the fall of 2017, Phase I of the project engaged over 40 community collaborators, representing over 27 community and university groups.
+In the fall of 2017, Phase I of the project engaged over 40 community collaborators, representing over this list.
 The consultations yielded meaningful collaboration and determined a need to increase community awareness and community capacity to address Islamophobia (see our Yaffle summary).

 The Conference: September 22-23, 2018